WSAmey/Exam-Quest/README.md

 # Exam-Quest

-Exam Quest is a web-based application that helps students find and download exam papers free of cost, of their registered universities.
+Exam Quest is a web-based application that helps students find and download exam papers of their registered universities.
 A student who is preparing for an exam can log in to the exam quest application and see a list of all the registered universities.
-The student can then click on paper section to see a list of all the exam papers available for that university.
-The student can then click on a download link to download the paper.
+The student can then click on a download link to download the paper free of cost.

 The application has two types of users:  admin and students.

 Student Panel: